better-internet/radworks-grants/governance/voting/badge_management/README.md

 * Push smaller decisions (e.g. Org level) from the Council down to the Orgs themselves
 * Distribute voting power amongst Org contributors
 * Allow for one-person-one-vote governance participation
-* Allow cross-Org voting strategies to evolve without the overhead of a multi-sig
+* Allow for intra-Org voting strategies to evolve without the limitations of a multi-sig

 The important thing to keep in mind is: the process that one of our sub-DAOs creates can be largely replicated across others.
 It is very "copy/paste-able."